alice-doc/alice-analysis-tutorial/rivet/rivet-in-alice.md

 ```
 (N.B.: If on lxplus you use a directory under /tmp you have to copy from the exact host you are working on instead of lxplus.cern.ch, e.g. lxplus012.cern.ch.)

-# Running Rivet together with a generator
+# Running Rivet together with a generator (needs update: AliGenerators)

 You can use Rivet to run on the output of an arbitrary generator for which an interface to HepMC exists - e.g. those which have been integrated into the ALICE build system and are, thus, available on cvmfs or for local installation.
 There are two common options to run the generator and Rivet:
 * intermediate file: